Maple vs Walnut Cutting Board 2026: Which is Better? [30-Day Test]?

 I tested both boards after 1000 knife cuts each.
 Then I swabbed them and sent samples to a local lab.
 The USDA also confirms that both hardwoods are safe because of their “closed grain” structure.

-Tested: Walnut hides shallow grooves.
+Walnut hides shallow grooves.
 Maple shows deeper white scratches.

 Result: Both maple and walnut had identical, near-zero bacteria counts after proper washing.
 The myth that walnut is safer is false.
 As we covered in our complete guide to food-safe wood, grain type matters more than species.

 Knife marks: Maple looked 70% more scratched to the naked eye.
 Walnut hid the damage.
 But under a microscope, both had similar depth grooves.
+For repair tips see our cutting board repair guide.

 Price Breakdown & Which to Buy in 2026